bootstrap-vue/bootstrap-vue/docs/components/modal/README.md

 slots `modal-ok` and `modal-close`.

 `b-modal` supports close on ESC (enabled by default), close on backdrop click (enabled by default), and the `X` close button in the header (by default).
-HTese features may be disabled by setting the the props `no-close-on-esc`, `no-close-on-backdrop`, and `hide-header-close` respectively.
+These features may be disabled by setting the the props `no-close-on-esc`, `no-close-on-backdrop`, and `hide-header-close` respectively.

 You can override the modal title via the named slot `modal-title`, override the